Michel Lullin de Chateauvieux: Work

-M. de Chateauvieux successfully conducted several experiments to increase crops, particularly cabbage, lucerne, and developed several agricultural implements.
+Lullin successfully conducted several experiments to increase crops, particularly cabbage, lucerne, and developed several agricultural implements.
 He corresponded about the outcomes of his work with Duhamel, who published his letters as articles in his Traité de la culture des terres suivant les principes de M. Tull, Anglois.

 One of his discoveries, according to Walter Harte (1764), was "the method of transplanting lucerne; and restoring old pasturage without laying them down in corn."

 On cabbages

 In the 18th century cabbages had been cultivated as food for cattle.
-M. de Chateauvieux successfully conducted several experiments to increase the crops.
+Lullin successfully conducted several experiments to increase the crops.
 He reported the following findings in a letter to M. Duhamel, which was translated and published in the article on cabbages in The Complete Farmer (1777):